One Maker’s Story

 Breaking the cycle of poverty and igniting social change starts with you.
 Joining the movement is as simple as making a donation to support interest-free microfinance investments for artisans, many of whom are women and others often excluded from the global economy.

 Investments are not handouts.
-You are helping artisans stay in business and out of debt, earn a fair wage that puts food on the table, maintain access to healthcare, and provide education opportunities.
+Your donation helps artisans stay in business and out of debt, earn a fair wage that puts food on the table, maintain access to healthcare, and provide education opportunities.
 You are developing and training makers who, in turn, ignite community health and growth.
-Your donation changes lives across ten thousand villages.
+Your generous investment changes lives across ten thousand villages.

 Together, we are the solution to economic injustice.